GR: Firstly, what's your name and job role, and are you on the frontline of community relations?

-GR: How valuable is it to Epic to have a lively, well established community?
+GR: How valuable is it to Bethesda to have a lively, well established community?
 What are the real gilt-edged benefits?

-GR: How much attention do Epic give to the opinions/suggestions of people beyond its own dedicated community?
+GR: How much attention do Bethesda give to the opinions/suggestions of people beyond your own dedicated community?
 Do you spend significant time sifting through a broad selection of gaming forums?